menu

 Demographics

-The rate of college-level education in Hagerman - Lake Arthur is quite a bit lower than the national average among all cities of 21.84%: just 10.56% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Hagerman - Lake Arthur with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.56% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Hagerman - Lake Arthur in 2018 was $24,235, which is middle income relative to New Mexico, and low income relative to the rest of the US.
 This equates to an annual income of $96,940 for a family of four.
 However, Hagerman - Lake Arthur contains both very wealthy and poor people as well.